kshulgina/codetta/README.md

 The simplest way to run Codetta is by using the `codetta.py` program.

 This program performs the three analysis steps in order.
-All you have to do is specify an input nucleotide sequence file.
+All you have to do is specify a nucleotide sequence input file.
+This file should contain nucleotide sequences from a single organism in FASTA format.
+This can be a genome, transcriptome, collection of genes, etc.

 In the `examples/` directory, you will find the file `GCA_000442605.1.fna` which contains the genome of the bacterium _Nasuia deltocephalinicola_.